 With a centralized location and strong infrastructure, the Detroit Region supports a robust transportation system that offers unparalleled access to both local and global markets.
 The region is only a 10-hour drive from half the U.S. and Canadian population, reaching over 180 million people in close proximity.
 And each year, the Detroit Region’s logistics and distribution network exports more than $47 billion in goods.

 The Detroit Region also has six public transit agencies, including bus services, five bike share programs, one light rail, and one streetcar system.
-Just one of these transit agencies—the Suburban Mobility Authority for Regional Transportation (SMART)—connects approximately 2 million nearby residents to more than 67,000 businesses and 850,000 jobs.
-From bus to rail, our local infrastructure ensures that you can move wherever your business takes you.
+Just one of these transit agencies–the Suburban Mobility Authority for Regional Transportation (SMART)–connects approximately 2 million nearby residents to more than 67,000 businesses and 850,000 jobs.
+From bus to rail, our local infrastructure ensures that companies can go wherever their business takes them.

-The Detroit Region has the rail and road infrastructure to haul your freight across the country.
+The Detroit Region has the rail and road infrastructure to haul freight and cargo across the country.
 Seven major interstates and all four of Michigan’s Class I railroads intersect in the region, creating a robust and interconnected logistics network for your business.

 The Detroit Metropolitan Airport is a thriving international gateway